OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 ## Conclusion

-In terms of principles, continuous delivery provides a concise alternative to the Agile principles and a complementary set to Lean.
-All three are aligned to modern management philosophy and provide perspectives that can be used to review and re-focus your software delivery efforts.
+Continuous delivery provides a concise set of principles that align to 10 of the 12 Agile principles.
+Continuous delivery also complements Lean, providing a different perspective on achieving similar goals.
+All three are consistent with modern management philosophy and provide different way to review and re-focus your software delivery efforts.

 ## Learn more